-Sleep Apnea and Snoring in Syracuse and Ithaca, NY
+Sleep Apnea and Snoring in Syracuse, Rochester, and Ithaca, NY

-Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics provide treatment for sleep apnea and snoring for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.
+Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim of the Natural Face™ Clinics provide treatment for sleep apnea and snoring for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.

 What is the connection between nasal obstruction and obstructive sleep apnea (OSA)?